GeoffedUP/0xbitcoin-wiki/README.md

 # 0xbitcoin-wiki
-0xBTC.wiki pages written in markdown.
+[0xBTC.wiki](https://0xbtc.wiki) content is written in markdown.
 Submit a pull request to edit/add content.

 ## How to Contribute?